Morning-Train/react-pipelines/documentation/docs/introduction/about.md

 The package helps the developer achieve this by being a utility package that helps to create and decouple complex flows of business logic.

+For some examples inspired by real-life components, take a look a [this page](./introduction/examples).

 Let us try to illustrate the case by showing some code samples for two different approaches.

 ### How it could be done using spaghetti